Skip to main content

 3. one can use Kunai with rules either from config or from cli

-4. a rule can either be a detection or a filtering rule
+4. a rule can be one of these types detection,filter or dependency

 • detection rules output event with detection information in .detection section